 NPDs seek to make themselves feel better.
 There are three major strategies they have for this.

-1. Love / Awe : The more people they can convince that FIGJAM is true, the better.
+- Love / Awe : The more people they can convince that FIGJAM is true, the better.
 They do this by counting up how many people claim to love them, or owe them, or will perform service for them, or are in awe of their pretended qualities.

-2. Power : This is more about finances, assets, hierarchical position, fame, dominating another and anything else they need for society to say “that person is powerful”.
+- Power : This is more about finances, assets, hierarchical position, fame, dominating another and anything else they need for society to say “that person is powerful”.

-3. Fear / Anger / Pain : There are two parts to this, both to do with the first two listed.
+- Fear / Anger / Pain : There are two parts to this, both to do with the first two listed.

-• Love testing: The people who profess love and admiration for the NPD need to be tested.
+- Love testing: The people who profess love and admiration for the NPD need to be tested.
 How much do they truly love or admire the NPD?
 What if the NPD does this hurtful thing, will they still profess love for the NPD?
-Can the NPD make them do this thing that they said they’d never do, proving that the victim loves the NPD more than themself?
+Can the NPD make them do this thing that they said they’d never do, proving that the victim loves the NPD more than themselves?

-• Dominating the enemy: The people who are not falling for their FIGJAM must be put in their place, and so long as they can be contained and hurt, the NPD feels powerful.
+- Dominating the enemy: The people who are not falling for their FIGJAM must be put in their place, and so long as they can be contained and hurt, the NPD feels powerful.

 Often the NPD wants to directly see the outcome of their actions.
-They get the most satisfaction seeing the fawning, fear or financial winfal.
+They get the most satisfaction seeing the fawning, fear or financial windfall.
 The NPD also gains satisfaction in imagining the reaction to an act when they can’t see the outcome, just not as much as seeing it in real life.

 Testing for Toxic

 Most civil people assume the best intentions of others, and that the other people are thinking mostly about things in a similar way to oneself.
 This works well enough in most cases, as most people are good, and most people have the standard social expectations of civil interactions.
-This falls down badly when dealing with someone who is using a very different system for deciding their actions, mostly toxic, abusive, self centred individuals which certainly includes the latter half of the narcisistic spectrum.
+This falls down badly when dealing with someone who is using a very different system for deciding their actions, mostly toxic, abusive, self centred individuals which certainly includes the latter half of the narcissistic spectrum.

 Take a look at our Testing for Toxic page, where we outline:

-• The “No” Test
+- The “No” Test

-• Reflecting on Your Limits
+- Reflecting on Your Limits

-• Trapped Test
+- Trapped Test

-• Comfort Test
+- Comfort Test

-• Traffic Light System
+- Traffic Light System

-Narcissistic Psychopathic isn’t a thing
+Narcissistic Psychopath isn’t a thing

 The definition of Psychopathy has changed a bit over the decades and it has also been somewhat warped by television.
 Psychopathy has been folded into the DSM as part of AntiSocial Personality Disorder – ASPD.